nithishyadav31/sql-data-warehouse-project-/README.md

 ## About Me

 Hi there!
-I'm **Chinnala Nithish Yadav** , currently pursing B.tech final year .I'm an data analyst and passionate about data and analystics!
+I'm **Chinnala Nithish Yadav** , currently pursing B.tech final year .I'm an data analyst and passionate about data and deep-seated to extract meaningful insights and knowledge from the information.